Crownles-s/pwn.college_debroop/Digesting-documentation.md

 - https://man7.org/linux/man-pages/

 ### Notes:
-- man command gives us the documentation for any command that is stored in the above refernced link.
+- man command gives us the documentation for any command that is stored in the above referenced link.

 # Challenge 4: